mateusnerigo/salgados_laravel_project/README.md

 # How to use it
 ## Default return
-The default return is JSON formated and all requisitions returns in the following way:
+The default return is JSON formated, so all requisitions returns in the following way:
 - `msg`:  (string) Message for frontend use
 - `dev`:  (string) Message for dev use, more information about errors and exceptions
 - `type`: (string) The type/class of the message.
 Minded to be used for frontend libraries with default message types